 conversion sources: Roundwood and/or chips produced from conversion of forestland to other land uses resulting in regional forest area decline.
-Manufacturers cannot include it when calculating certified forest content.

 crew: An organized group of forest workers under the leadership of a designated person at a single site.
 A crew might contain a single person or dozens depending on the task and operation involved.